summertree128/yaml-key-diff/README.md

 # yaml-key-diff
-A commandline tool to show diff of a specific key in yaml files
+A commandline tool to show diff of a specific key in yaml files.